Rated 'Excellent' on Trustpilot

 Although there is no legislation providing support for employees going through menopause (which we believe needs to change), the Equality Act 2010 prohibits menopause discrimination.
 Employers must provide safe working conditions for you when experiencing menopause symptoms.

-Menopause supplements, including those with isoflavones and B Vitamins, can also help relieve fatigue, brain fog, mood swings and hot flushes which can all rear their head during work hours.
+Menopause supplements, including those with isoflavones and B Vitamins, can also help support fatigue, brain fog, mood swings and hot flushes, which can all rear their head during work hours.

 2. All women have hot flushes